-Mothball Outage: The outage state in which a Market Participant's Generator is voluntarily removed from service on or after the effective date of Section 5.18 of this Services Tariff, with applicable prior notice, for reasons not related to equipment failure.
+Mothball Outage: The outage state in which a Market Participant's Generator is voluntarily removed from service on or after May 1, 2015, with applicable prior notice, for reasons not related to equipment failure.
 A Generator in Mothball Outage is subject to the return-to-service provisions in Section 5.18.4 of this Services Tariff and is ineligible to participate in the Installed Capacity market.